 - After all families in (a) above have been disenrolled, families with children that have an exceptional need will be disenrolled based on length of service.
 Families enrolled the longest will be disenrolled first.

 The CDE understands that for cost efficiency, some centers and preschools may elect to close entire classrooms or sites.
-Contractors considering this option should contact their Child Development Division (CDD) Field Services Consultant for the process by which these families are disenrolled.
+Contractors considering this option should contact their Early Education and Support Division (EESD) Field Services Consultant for the process by which these families are disenrolled.

 Notice of Action

 Contractors must issue a NOA: Termination of Services-due to 2012–13 Budget Bill (Chapters 21 and 29, Statutes of 2012) (Attachment A) (DOC) to all families who will be terminated from services due to the reduction in the budget.
 The effective date of the action must be at least 14 calendar days from the date the NOA is delivered and, if mailed, contractors must allow an additional 5 days.
 The NOA must include information on the factors used to determine the family’s disenrollment and the types of documents that the parent must submit with their appeal.

 Contractors should issue the attached NOA (Attachment A).
 Contractors may use their own NOA forms; however, the NOAs must include all the information in Attachment A of this MB.

 A parent may appeal the action only on the grounds the factors considered by the agency to determine a family’s disenrollment are incorrect.
 Upon timely receipt of an appeal, the contractor must continue to provide services pending the appeal decision.

 The process for appeal is as follows:

 - A parent must submit their appeal within 14 calendar days of when they received the NOA.
 When the NOA is mailed to the parent, the contractor must allow for mailing time and add 5 additional days for the parent to receive the NOA.